Forest Certification Systems in Mississippi

 - Like ATFS, SFI allows for uneven-aged management.

 - Created in 1993 in Bonn, Germany, FSC is an international member organization that originally focused on mitigating tropical deforestation; it now includes temperate and boreal forests.

 - Rules and procedures ensure FSC is transparent, independent, and participatory across countries.
-More than 407 million acres are certified to FSC’s principles and criteria in 80 countries.
-Around 24,000 FSC chain of custody certificates are active in 107 countries.
+Almost 500 million acres are certified to FSC’s principles and criteria in 80 countries.
+More than 35,000 FSC chain-of-custody certificates are active in 107 countries.

 - Certifies forestland of 2,470 acres or less in addition to larger properties.

 - FSC has six program areas: forests, chain of custody, social policy, monitoring and evaluation, quality assurance, and ecosystem services.

 - FSC has 10 principles and associated criteria.
 FSC is the strictest of the three certification systems.

 - Approved by the Leadership in Energy and Environmental Design (LEED) rating system for “green building.”